e-ramos/GoldDigger/README.md

 # Gold Digger
-A Poor Little Pixel Lost in Rectilinear Grid
+The Poor Little Pixel Lost in a Rectilinear Grid:

 A Q-Learning Approach